 Affiliate marketers need to plan out their content calendar.
-They should opt for a variety of popular trends, dance videos, tutorials, funny clips, product launches, and business promotions, or a mixture of these content types.
+They should opt for a variety of popular trends, dance videos, tutorials, user generated content, hashtag challenges, or a mixture of these content types.

 2. Engage the Brand’s Audience

 Publishers should be aware of the user interface and how to make short form and fun video clips successfully.
-They should maintain a healthy balance between fun posts and business/affiliate marketing promotions to keep the brand’s audience entertained and engaged.
+Variety in content is key, so they should maintain a healthy balance between fun posts and business/affiliate marketing promotions to keep the brand’s audience entertained and engaged.

 3. Be Consistent with Uploads

 Maintaining a balanced weekly schedule for video uploads to maximise reach to the target audience is important.
-Location tags can be incredibly beneficial in engaging audiences in and around a brand’s locale, boosting the company’s content to the top of the feed.
+To help companies stay on top of the feed, location tags and using relevant hashtags can be incredibly beneficial in engaging audiences in and around a brand’s locale.

-Hashtag challenges bring a nice twist to the content sharing ability of a creator.
-They streamline the flow of information, and target the right audiences.
-They are especially helpful to creators and influencers, who can tag their audience to spread the challenge, such as dance challenges, which promote a cause or brand.
+Hashtag challenges bring a fun and interactive twist to regular content.
+They also help streamline the flow of information and target the right audiences.
+They are especially helpful for creators and influencers who can tag their audience to spread the challenge, such as dance challenges, which promote a cause or brand.